 If you’re a fan of movies, you might enjoy 3D movies.
 There’s nothing quite like seeing the action on the silver screen jump right out at you.
 But did you realize that there have long been books that could do something similar?

 If you think back to your childhood, you’ll probably remember what we’re talking about.
 That’s right.
-Do you have any favorite pop-up books that you loved because the action literally jumped right out at you as you turned the pages?
+Do you have any favorite pop-up books?
+Many people love these books.
+The action literally jumps right out at them as they turn the pages.

-Pop-up books are just one particular type of a larger group of books known as movable or mechanical books.
-In addition to pop-up books, movable books include transformations, tunnel books, flaps, pull-tabs, pop-outs, pull-downs, and even some types of three-dimensional greeting cards.
+Pop-up books are just one type of a larger group of books known as movable or mechanical books.
+These include transformations, tunnel books, flaps, pull-tabs, pop-outs, and pull-downs.
+Some people would even add some types of three-dimensional greeting cards to the list.

 Pop-up books come from the art of paper engineering.
-They are associated with origami, because both involve paper folding.
-Unlike origami, however, pop-up books rely on scissors and glue, as well as heavy card stock as opposed to paper that's easily folded.
+Many people associate them with origami because both involve paper folding.
+Unlike origami, however, pop-up books rely on scissors and glue.
+They’re also made from heavy card stock instead of thinner paper.

-No one is sure exactly when the first movable book was created.
+No one is sure when the first movable book was made.
 However, historians have uncovered a manuscript for an astrological book from 1306.
-The author, a Catalan mystic and poet named Ramon Llull, used a revolving disc called a volvelle to help illustrate his astronomical theories.
+The author was a Catalan mystic and poet named Ramon Llull.
+He made a revolving disc called a volvelle to help illustrate his astronomical theories.

-The first movable books for children were made by hand by skilled craftsmen.
-Over time, these time-intensive processes were automated with the help of machines.
+The first movable books meant to entertain children weren’t made until the 18th century.
+The earliest ones were made by hand by skilled craftsmen.
+Over time, these time-intensive processes were made easier by machines.

 Children’s pop-up books became very popular all over the world.
-Publishers even began to reprint traditional fairy tales to add new pop-up features to delight children and spur them to read more.
-Today, hundreds of new pop-up books are produced each year.
+Publishers even began to reprint traditional fairy tales to add new pop-up features.
+These delighted many children and spurred them to read more.
+Today, hundreds of new pop-up books are made each year.

 Making a pop-up book requires a lot of skill and planning.
 First, all the usual work that goes into a normal book is required.
-Then, once the storyline and illustrations are complete, the project goes to a paper engineer who must determine how many of what kind of movable elements should go into the book.
+Once the storyline and illustrations are complete, the project goes to a paper engineer.
+They decide how many of what kind of movable elements should go into the book.

-Paper engineers must be both imaginative and practical, as they seek to entertain while also designing a book that will last for years and years with repeated readings.
+Paper engineers must be both imaginative and practical.
+They seek to make a book that’s both entertaining and durable.
 Great care must be given to designing pop-up elements that will not break over time.

 Although modern printing presses can generate all the necessary pieces of pop-up books quickly and efficiently, many pop-up books are still assembled by hand.
 Sometimes it takes groups as large as 60 people to put together a single book in an assembly line that involves folding, cutting, inserting, connecting, and gluing!